-Poems or Verse
+Poems or Verse in MLA Style Format

-Since MLA is designed for language arts essays, it’s likely you’ll need to include a poem or verse in your paper at some point.
+Since MLA is designed for language arts essays, you’ll likely need to include a poem or verse in your paper at some point.
 Thankfully, MLA citations prepare for that.
 To keep everything all nice and tidy, include poetry using the MLA block quote format.
 This will just make your text stand out.

 Why Are MLA In-Text Citations Important?

-MLA parenthetical citations are important because they give credit where credit is due.
+MLA parenthetical citations are essential because they give credit where credit is due.
 If you don’t, then you are plagiarizing someone else’s work.
 To avoid plagiarism and a potential F, you need to make sure that you are citing any ideas that are not your own or aren’t common knowledge.
 Common knowledge is something like, “The president lives in the White House.”
 Everyone knows this, so it isn’t something that you would have to cite.
 MLA citations also allow readers to find the sources you used to write your paper in your references.

-MLA Works Cited Page
+MLA Citations: Works Cited Page

 In-text citations are important, but so is your MLA works cited page.
 This is the MLA version of a bibliography.
 However, a works cited and a bibliography have a few key differences, like their titles, how they are set up, and what sources to include.
 Make sure to set up a works cited for your MLA paper.